kalari499/kalari499.github.io/incredibles/index.md

 #### Network
 - Domain name: *.incredibles*.
-- Every computer must use MrIncredible as DHCP server and DNS server, which acts as a DNS forwarder to school DNS server
+- Every computer must use Elastigirl as DHCP server and DNS server, which acts as a DNS forwarder to school DNS server
 - Internal network
     + Subnet: 172.16.1.0/24
     + Consists of most machines, including webservers, email server,...